ministryofjustice/moj-design-system/app/views/components/primary-navigation/README.md

-Let users navigate top level locations within your service.
+Use this component to let users navigate top level locations within your service.
 Optionally, you can also supply a globally accessible search form.

 {{ dsExample({
   name: 'primary-navigation',